STRAN90/Foodwise-project3/README.md

 ### User Stories

-- A parent/care giver looking for recipes not containing one or more of the top 14 common food allergens to cook for their family.
+- A parent/care giver looking for recipes that are healthy and wholesome to cook for their family.
-- Any one looking for inspiration for a recipe to cook, that are free from top one or more of the top 14 food allergens.
+- Any one looking for inspiration for a recipe to cook.

 #### First-time Visitor Goals
 - As a first time user, I want to see short information about the main purpose of the site, how to use the site.
-- As a first time user, I want to look through recipes.
 - As a first time user, I want to be able create/login an user account.

 #### Registered User Visitor Goals